This Easy Cauliflower Cranberry Sage Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It’s also paleo and whole 30.

 Yes, but not but yes.
 The typical rule is to use 1/3 less if you’re using dried herbs, but I find the fresh herbs really add a certain earthiness and flavor to the stuffing that you may not get from dried herbs.
 But if you’re struggling to find fresh herbs, especially at the last moment, try to find quality dried herbs.

-Yes, it does.
+Quality matters.
 Try looking for a good quality broth that’s reduced in sodium.
 You want to have full control over the amount of salt, so I always recommend using low sodium broth.
 And if you’re vegan, go for vegetable broth.

 Absolutely!
 If you’re going to feed a lot of people just double up on the recipe and make sure you’re using the largest pan available.